ICESAT-2HackWeek/2020_ICESat-2_Hackweek_Tutorials/README.md

 ## Tutorials
-\* Tutorial filenames within this repository denoted with an asterisk(\*) cannot be run in Binder due to large dataset requirements.
+\* Tutorial filenames within this repository denoted below with an asterisk(\*) cannot be run in Binder due to large dataset requirements.

 ### 01. Introductory Session (slides)
 *Anthony Arendt and Charley Haley*